gabeg805/Extensible-Login-Manager/README.md

 What is it?
 -----------

-A login manager I created for my Arch Linux system.
-I made it because I thought it'd be a fun project to do and indeed it was super fun!
-But along the way I realized that there isn't that much information out there for being able to do this sort of thing.
+This is a login manager I created for my Arch Linux system.
+I made it because I
+thought it'd be a fun project to do and indeed it was super fun!
+Along the way though it became clear to me that there was a serious lack of information out there for creating a login manager.
+The real hard part, and consequently the content of the missing information, was in authenticating the user session.
-To me, for all that, from what I understand, Linux stands for, that's just wrong.
 A lot of the stuff I found was nearly ten years old; suffice it to say that it took some doing to figure out how things worked.
-After I figured out how little information there was for this, my new goal was that this login manager would help someone out that was trying to do something similar.
-I hope this project helps that persone out there!
+From what I gather Linux systems stand for, to me this lack of information was a serious dissapointment.
+After I made this discovery, my new goal with this project was to help someone out that was trying to do something similar.
+I hope this project reaches that person and helps them out!